SmartestWashingMachine/mango2/guides/quibbles.md

 ## Don't train GANs.

 Just don't.
-Waking up and seeing your GAN collapse is like getting punched in the gut.
+Waking up and seeing your GAN collapsed in the middle of the night is like getting punched in the gut.
 And this will happen every day.

+If your friend tries to trick you into training this "awesome" new GAN they found, walk away.
+That person is not your friend anymore.

 Diffusion models are a headache to learn, but they're less likely to give you nightmares.
 If speed is an issue consider latent consistency adapters.